gonzula/splash/Documentation/README.md

 ### `WaitToReturn()`

-Pauses execution until you leave the Shortcuts app and return to it.
+Returns the percentage of battery remaining as a number from 0 to 100.

 ```python
 WaitToReturn()